Classified information: Brazil

-There are three levels of document classification under Brazilian Information Access Law: (top secret), secreto (secret) and reservado (restricted).
+There are three levels of document classification under Brazilian Law No. 12.527, the Access to Information Act: ultrassecreto (top secret), secreto (secret) and reservado (restricted).

 A top secret (ultrassecreto) government-issued document may be classified for a period of 25 years, which may be extended up to another 25 years.
 Thus, no document remains classified for more than 50 years.
 This is mandated by the 2011 Information Access Law (Lei de Acesso à Informação), a change from the previous rule, under which documents could have their classification time length renewed indefinitely, effectively shuttering state secrets from the public.
 The 2011 law applies retroactively to existing documents.

 Canada

 Background and hierarchy

 The government of Canada employs two main types of sensitive information designation: Classified and Protected.
 The access and protection of both types of information is governed by the Security of Information Act, effective 24 December 2001, replacing the Official Secrets Act 1981.
 To access the information, a person must have the appropriate security clearance and the need to know.

 In addition, the caveat "Canadian Eyes Only" is used to restrict access to Classified or Protected information only to Canadian citizens with the appropriate security clearance and need to know.